kevintruong/til/Pipes,-Part-1:-Introduction-to-pipes.md

 }
 ```
 ## Can I use pipes inside a single process?
-Short answer: Yes, but I'm not sure why you want to!
+Short answer: Yes, but I'm not sure why you would want to LOL!

 Here's an example program that sends a message to itself:
 ```C